Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 9. Create CounterView.tsx

-The `CounterView` is the first of our two program-specific files.
-Its only job is to fetch and listen for updates on our `Counter` account.
+The `CounterView` is the first of our two program-specific files. `CounterView`'s only job is to fetch and listen for updates on our `Counter` account.
 Since we’re only listening here, we don’t have to do anything MWA-related.
 It should look identical to a web application.
 We'll use our `Connection` object to listen for the `programAddress` specified in `ProgramProvider.tsx`.
 When the account is changed, we update the UI.

 In `components/CounterView.tsx` paste the following: